linaGirl/ee-argv/README.md

 ## usage

-	you may no start your app using argument using the format --key=value or --key
+	you may start your app using argument using the format --key=value or --key
 	example: node . --port=2345 --trace-http-request